akhoury/nodebb-plugin-ubbmigrator/README.md

     nbb: {
         resetup: {
             // the stringified object to be passed to NodeBB's 'node app --setup={...}'
+            // these will only be used if you use the --flush flag
             setupVal:  {
                 'admin:username': 'admin',
                 'admin:password': 'password',